This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Transfer the almonds to a high-speed blender.
-Add fresh water and blend until it's creamy and milky (usually a couple of minutes in a high-speed blender).
+- Blend the almonds with fresh water in a blender until creamy and milky (usually a couple of minutes in a high-speed blender).

 Video